Attached is a new, much more fulsome compendium of useful checklists for M&A matters for 2019! Checklist M&A (2019)

 - Corporate governance benchmarking study on the component companies of the Dow Jones U.S. Technology Company Index (available here);

-- Corporate governance benchmarking study on the component companies of the Dow Jones Energy Sector Index and the S&P 500 Energy Index (available here) with a summary of this report found on the Harvard Law School Forum on Corporate Governance and Financial Regulations blog here;
+- Corporate governance benchmarking study on the component companies of the Dow Jones Energy Sector Index and the S&P 500 Energy Index (available here) with a summary of this report found on the Harvard Law School Forum on Corporate Governance and Financial Regulations blog here; and

 - Blog on public company matters, accessible at www.accruedknowledge.com.